robotlolita/liz/spec.md

 automatically `nil`, which is a special List value.
 The syntax `(a b c)` is sugar for `(a . (b . (c . nil)))`.

-Lambdas are lexical, closured macros.
+Vaus are first-class macros (fexprs).
 Variadic macros are supported, by way of the `| a . bs |` parameter definition syntax.
 Evaluation must be explicitly performed by way of the evaluation special form (`~`).
+Static (Lexical) scoping is supported by just creating your own environment.

 A macro's body is a list of expressions, and the last expression is returned from the macro's evaluation.
 Which means that: `{ a b c }` would return the